thenerdery/dot-net-standards/Logging.md

 yours or another system (such as passwords or password hashes, salts, credit card details, etc.)

+See [this article](https://rimdev.io/redact-elasticsearch-passwords-from-microsoft-azure-application-insights-using-csharp/) for ideas on how to scrub sensitive information from telemetry.

 ## Log Severity / Levels

 ### Verbose